ckormanyos/hello_f77/README.md

-Even though `REAL*16` (and its complex counterpart `COMPLEX*32`) are not used in _Hello_ _World_, they are available for number crunching when neeeded.
+Even though `REAL*16` (and its complex counterpart `COMPLEX*32`) are not used in _Hello_ _World_, they are available for number crunching when needed.
 These high-precision types can be difficult to find in the world of high-preformance, efficient, object-code-generating programming languages.

-This makes `FORTRAN` _even_ _today_ still a leading program for high-precision numerical calculations.
+This makes `FORTRAN` _even_ _today_ still a leading program for high-performance, high-precision numerical calculations.